aurora-opensource/xviz/dev-docs/007-transforms-rfc.md

 automatically.

 This avoids need to expose a transform mechanism.
-However, further discussion highlighted the need to encode arbitrary parent/child relationships.
+However, further discussion highlighted the need to encode arbitrary parent/child relationships invalidating this approach.